-CELA Innovation holds a masterclass on Lean Startup Methodology for the Startup Alley+ cohort – TechCrunch
+CELA Innovation holds a master class on Lean Startup Methodology for the Startup Alley+ cohort – TechCrunch

 Startup Alley is the place to be at TechCrunch Disrupt 2021 on September 21-23.
 The sold-out expo area is the virtual home to hundreds of innovative startups ready to demo their tech and talent.
 While exhibiting offers plenty of opportunity for all, a VIP experience kicked off in July for 50 startup exhibitors the TechCrunch staff chose to form the first Startup Alley+ cohort.

-Part of that experience includes a series of masterclasses in the run-up to Disrupt.
-Case in point, on August 24, Dan Olsen will lead a masterclass called “How to Create Product-Market Fit.”
+Part of that experience includes a series of master classes in the run-up to Disrupt.
+Case in point, on August 24, Dan Olsen will lead a master class called “How to Create Product-Market Fit.”
 Now, we’re ready to share the next presentation, and it’s another great one, folks.

-On August 17th, John Lynn, co-founder of CELA Innovation and Jade Kearney, Lean Startup expert and Co-Founder and CEO of She Matters, will present a masterclass called, “The Key Principles of the Lean Startup Methodology.”
+On August 17th, John Lynn, co-founder of CELA Innovation, and Jade Kearney, Lean Startup expert and co-founder and CEO of She Matters, will present a master class called, “The Key Principles of the Lean Startup Methodology.”

 A quick tangent: If you’re not already familiar with CELA or what it does, the NYC-based company matches early-stage startups to world-class accelerators and incubators that align with a startup’s vertical and business goals.
 Last year, at Disrupt 2020, CELA connected the winners of our Pitchers and Pitches mini pitch-off competitions with an accelerator to boost their business.

-Meanwhile, back at the masterclass: Change — positive or negative — is inevitable, and this masterclass will focus on what founders can do when change arrives on their doorstep.
+Meanwhile, back at the master class: Change — positive or negative — is inevitable, and this master class will focus on what founders can do when change arrives on their doorstep.
 Examples of change can include receiving funding, running out of funding, losing a co-founder or a key customer or anything else that’s shaking up their situation.

 John and Jade will help each cohort founder produce a Lean Startup transformation for one current business situation.
 Founders can then use it as a template for optimizing anything in their business the next time change comes calling.